Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 where $\psi_i = \frac{1}{1 + \frac{1}{\mu \lambda_i}}$ and $\phi_i = \frac{1}{1 + \mu \lambda_i}$. \end{theorem} The two sums in \eqref{eq:MSE} correspond to bias square and variance of estimate $\x^*$, respectively.
 In general, a larger $\mu$ entails a larger bias but a smaller variance; the best $\mu$ optimally trades off these two quantities for a minimum MSE.

 In \cite{chen2017bias}, the authors derived a corollary where $\text{MSE}(\mu)$ in \eqref{eq:MSE} is replaced by an upper bound function $\text{MSE}^+(\mu)$ that is strictly convex.
 The optimal $\mu^*$ is then computed by minimizing convex $\text{MSE}^+(\mu)$ using conventional optimization methods.
 However, this upper bound is too loose in practice to be useful.
-As an example, Fig.\;\ref{fig:mse} illustrates $MSE(\mu)$ for a 2D image \texttt{House} corrupted by iid Gaussian noise with standard deviation $10$, then vertical and horizontal GNG Laplacian $\L^1$ and $\L^2$ are obtained as described previously.
+As an example, Fig.\;\ref{fig:mse} illustrates $\text{MSE}(\mu)$ for a 2D image \texttt{House} corrupted by iid Gaussian noise with standard deviation $10$, then GNG Laplacian $\cL$ is obtained as described previously.
 The computed $\mu^*=10^{-4}$ by minimizing the convex upper bound $\text{MSE}^+(\mu)$ is far from the true $\mu^* \approx 0.15$ by minimizing $\text{MSE}(\mu)$ directly (found by exhaustive search).

-Instead, we take a different approach and approximate $MSE(\mu)$ in \eqref{eq:MSE} with a \textit{pseudo-convex} function \cite{Mangasarian_PseudoConvex1965}---one amenable to fast optimization.
-Ignoring the first two constant terms in the second sum, we first rewrite \eqref{eq:MSE} as
+Instead, we take a different approach and approximate $\text{MSE}(\mu)$ in \eqref{eq:MSE} with a \textit{pseudo-convex} function \cite{Mangasarian_PseudoConvex1965}---one amenable to fast optimization.
+Ignoring the first $K+1$ constant terms in the second sum, we first rewrite \eqref{eq:MSE} as